 IF you are passionate about your work as a choral artist, I strongly recommend attending the Sarteano Chamber Choral Conducting Workshop.
 Living in Sarteano for a week in 2004 was a worthwhile retreat especially for a city-person like me.
 Singing madrigals became so much more enjoyable in this very Tuscan town.
 I decided to attend with a simple expectation of enjoying music-making as a chorister and not as a conductor, a rest from my usual work.
 I did not expect all the inspiration and great experience I had with Brian and all the participants.
 The week made me feel so fulfilled.
 I couldn't wait to start working again with my choir.
 Since then I had always wanted to go back.
-In 2012, my wish became a reality.
+In 2012, and again in 2017, my wish became a reality.
 I had been looking forward, with much anticipation, to working again with Brian.
 In addition, the thought of working with Simon excited me.
 Once again, I got more than what I expected.
 The sessions with Broni opened my mind to new ideas on singing.
 I came to learn from these three.
 I did not expect to learn also from the participants - great conductors themselves.
 And after another week in Sarteano, I feel blessed and grateful I came back.

 Thank you, Brian!
 I wish you and Gail more success in this project of yours.
 Continue to inspire other conductors!

 University of the Philippines Madrigal Singers